Stories from the Time of the Cultists’ Storm

 Introductory short story: The window into infinity

 A terrible creature scratches a bloodcurdlingly accurate map of the cult places of ancient times into the window glass of an Arkham appartment.
 It marks places where today great cities stand such as Kingsport, Innsmouth or Salem.
 When the horrible piece is finished, the map comes to life and a portal opens into an unknown dimension, the slumbering gods of endless eons call their followers to themselves and thus the storm of cultists begins…

 CLICK HERE FOR THIS SHORT STORY AND READ IT!

 The blurbs of the short stories in the collection

 During the pre-campaign and the Kickstarter campaign we are going to continuously upload the short blurbs from our short story collection, Cultistorm: A storm of cultists.

-Rorscach tests hide more horrendous secrets than the darkest thoughts of the research subjects.
-Mr. Matchinski, a journalist of the Chicago Tribune hurries home to Arkham after he receives a peculiar letter from his brother.
-Time in his childhood town seems to have stopped and one sometimes even has the feeling that it flows backwards.
-He learns that his brother is treated in the mental ward of the hospital where he used to work as a doctor.
-While Mr. Matchinski tries to unravel the events of the past weeks, he has to realise that the Rorscach tests his brother had been studying not only allow a glimpse into the psychological state of patients, but they also open a gate to another world.
+Rorschach tests hide more horrendous secrets than the darkest thoughts of their research subjects.
+Mr. Matchinski, a journalist of the Chicago Tribune hurries home to Arkham after he received a peculiar letter from his brother.
+Time in his childhood town seems to have stopped; he even has the feeling that it flows backwards.
+The journalist learns that his brother is treated in the mental ward of the hospital where he used to work as a doctor.
+While Mr. Matchinski tries to unravel the events of the past weeks, he has to realise that the Rorschach tests his brother had been studying not only allow a glimpse into the psychological state of patients, but they also open a gate to another world.

 The Broken Amulet